x-square/data_analytics/24-01-advanced-data-analytics.md

 For your first assignment, Waze is asking for a project proposal that will create milestones for the tasks within this project.
 Remember to take into account your audience, team, project goal, and PACE stages of each task in planning your project deliverable.

-Note that this project's dataset was created for pedagogical purposes and does not represent Waze’s actual data.
+Note that this project's dataset was created for pedagogical purposes and does not represent Waze's actual data.

 ### Team members at Waze

-As a new data analyst, you’ll work closely with a talented team of experienced data professionals.
-You’ll also collaborate with Waze co-workers outside the data team as your project requires.
+As a new data analyst, you'll work closely with a talented team of experienced data professionals.
+You'll also collaborate with Waze co-workers outside the data team as your project requires.

 #### Data team roles